-Much has been written and otherwise documented about these dark 100 days of human history, and this will continue for some time yet.
+Much has been written and otherwise documented about these dark 100 days of human history2, and this will continue for some time yet.
 A recent movie Hotel Rwanda dramatises established facts.
 The horrors committed were documented thoroughly in a number of reports commissioned by the United Nations Security Council in 1994.
 They contain thousands of pages recording the testimonies of survivors and helpless onlookers who witnessed the killings and other crimes, and their scale and brutality.
 One commentator, John Reader, wrote: 'Page after page, the reports are numbing to the point of disbelief.
 Inhuman.
-How could people do these terrible things?'
+How could people do these terrible things?'3 an atheist prior to his mission to Rwanda.
+He was quoted worldwide upon his return as saying: 'I know now that God exists, because I met the devil'.

 To speak of these events, people are compelled to use terms such as 'evil', and to invoke the devil.
-General Romeo Dallaire, the Canadian commander of the small force of 200 UN troops, who was ordered not to interfere with the killings, has said that he was an atheist prior to his mission to Rwanda.
-He was quoted worldwide upon his return as saying: 'I know now that God exists, because I met the devil'.
+General Romeo Dallaire, the Canadian commander of the small force of 200 UN troops, who was ordered not to interfere with the killings, has said that he was